 Our Alan monitoring station, located at the north end of Choate Pond, is named for computer scientist Alan Turing.

-From The Royal Society: Turing is considered to be the father of theoretical computer science and artificial intelligence.
+From The Royal Society: Turing is the father of theoretical computer science and artificial intelligence.
 During the Second World War, he famously broke the Nazi Enigma machine, which enabled the Allies to defeat the Nazis in many crucial engagements, including the Battle of the Atlantic..

 Turing was later prosecuted by England for being gay, was forced to undergo chemical sterilization, and eventually committed suicide.

-For Alan Turing’s pioneering brilliance, and courage in enduring persecution by the very nation he saved, we named our second monitoring station in his honor.
+For Alan Turing’s brilliance, and courage despite persecution by the nation he saved we named our second monitoring station in his honor.

 What Ada and Alan measure.